Symbiota/Symbiota-Documentation/versioned_docs/version-3.4/5-Collection_Manager_Guide/6-Data_Cleaning/coordinate_validator.md

 :::warning

 This tool may take several minutes to run!
+Do not navigate away from this window while the tool is running.

 :::

 The resulting Ranking Statistics table will show totals of potentially problematic records based on the types of issues discovered, described below.
 To view records with the named potential issues, click the number in the Questionable Records column.

+### Explanation of potential issues discovered

 #### Failed to validate coordinate based on geographic thesaurus